Leap-The-Dips: Description and design

 Side friction roller coasters were an early innovation in roller coasters which enabled them to run at greater speeds and without a brakeman.
 Extra wheels were mounted on the sides of the cars to guide their movement on the track.
 This design became obsolete after World War I when side friction was supplanted by under-track mechanisms, which offered better vehicle security and support for greater speeds.

 There have been roller coasters similar to Leap-The-Dips in other parks in the past, including an identical Leap the Dips at Mounds State Park in Anderson, Indiana, which closed in 1929.
-Very few side friction roller coasters survived into the 1980s, and Leap-the-Dips at Lakemont Park is believed to be the last remaining figure-eight model of its kind still in operation.
+Very few side friction roller coasters survived into the 1980s, and Leap-the-Dips was believed to be the last remaining figure-eight model of its kind still in operation.